AstroClef/AstroClef/README.md

 - 🔮 I'm looking forward to helping other opensource projects here, I'll start with simple bugs if I can find some!
 - 🌱 I’m currently learning Python and C#.
 I'm looking to eventually build web apps to experiment with AWS solutions.
 - 💞️ I’m always looking to learn and collaborate where ever I can to practice my development skill set.
+- 👍 I really like space, science, and the exploration thereof.

 <!---
 AstroClef/AstroClef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.